HeinrichApfelmus/hyper-haskell/README.md

     This is why, at the moment,
     the front-end does *not* come with the back-end executable included.
-    Instead, the user is asked to install the `hyper-haskell-server` back-end into his or her own database of Haskell packates, and then tell the front-end about it.
+    Instead, the user is asked to install the `hyper-haskell-server` back-end into his or her own database of Haskell packages, and then tell the front-end about it.
     This way, the user is free to use different package or compiler versions.